scrapy/scrapy/docs/topics/loaders.rst

 By default, :ref:`dataclass items <dataclass-items>` require all fields to be passed when created.
-This could be an issue when using dataclass items with item loaders, since fields could be populated incrementally.
+This could be an issue when using dataclass items with item loaders: unless a pre-populated item is passed to the loader, fields will be populated incrementally using the loader's :meth:`~ItemLoader.add_xpath`, :meth:`~ItemLoader.add_css` and :meth:`~ItemLoader.add_value` methods.

-Given the way that item loaders store data internally, the recommended approach to overcome this is to define items using the :func:`~dataclasses.field` function, with ``list`` as the ``default_factory`` argument::
+Given the way that item loaders store data internally, one approach to overcome this is to define items using the :func:`~dataclasses.field` function, with ``list`` as the ``default_factory`` argument::